iansu/talks/talks/zero-dependency-clis/slides-v3.md

 <v-clicks>

-- Shell scripts are often built with scripting languages like Perl or Python so why not Node.js?
+- Shell scripts are often written with scripting languages like Perl or Python so why not Node.js?
 - Use the language you (and your team/collaborators) are already familiar with
 - Node.js is really good at some things
   - Working with JSON data
   - Doing tasks in parallel like reading and writing files, making network requests, etc.
+- Node.js has a huge package ecosystem
+  - Even though we're trying to avoid dependencies for this talk they are still very useful and npm has _a lot_ of them

 </v-clicks>